 Contracts for Difference

-CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-75.1% of retail investor accounts lose money when trading CFDs with this provider.
-You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money.
+CFDs and Spread bets are complex instruments and come with a high risk of losing money rapidly due to leverage.
+70.80% of retail investor accounts lose money when trading with this provider.
+You should consider whether you understand how such products work, and whether you can afford to take the high risk of losing your money.

 Contracts For Difference-